johnny880624/CSE_Assignment/README.md

 Hope you enjoy the works I done so far.
 ```
 ```
-The Assignment question please refer to the HTML I provided down below.
+The Assignment questions please refer to the HTML I provided down below.
 ```